 - Electrophysiology study and ablation—to treat more bothersome or life-threatening rhythm problems, we use this minimally-invasive procedure to manage and even cure the heart rhythm conditions.
 To do the electrophysiology study, we thread small wires through the veins in the groin into the heart chambers.
 This allows us to record the heart’s electrical signals and diagnose the precise cause of the arrhythmia.
 During the same procedure, we can also perform an ablation.
 Ablation uses either radiofrequency energy or a freezing process to block the abnormal electrical pathway that caused the arrhythmia.
 In most cases, ablation permanently cures the arrhythmia.

 Treatment for slow heart rhythm (bradycardia)

 If your child has a slow heart beat with no symptoms, especially if it is sinus bradycardia, no treatment is necessary.

 However, if the rhythm is causing symptoms, or your child’s heart rate is very slow, we may recommend a pacemaker.

 - The pacemaker provides regular electrical impulses to cause the heart to beat regularly.
 We implant this small device under the skin and attach to the heart with small wires.

 Treatment for ventricular tachycardia and potential life threatening heart rhythms

 If your child has a serious ventricular tachycardia, or a life-threatening heart rhythm disturbance, an implantable cardiac defibrillator (ICD) may be a treatment option.

-- The ICD can apply a shock to heart to restore normal rhythm.
+- The ICD can apply a shock to the heart to restore normal rhythm.
 It is a small device similar to a pacemaker.
-For serious heart rhythm conditions, we insert the under the skin and attach to the heart with wires.
+For serious heart rhythm conditions, we insert the ICD under the skin and attach to the heart with wires.

 Why Choose Children’s Heart Center